citp/privacy-policy-historical/l/li/lib/libervis.com.md

-> *The following text is extracted and transformed from the libervis.com privacy policy that was archived on 2005-06-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050618085218id_/http%3A//www.libervis.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the libervis.com privacy policy that was archived on 2005-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051217154629id_/http%3A//www.libervis.com/privacy.php) for the most accurate reproduction.*

-# Libervis.com - Free culture community: forums, blogs, news, articles, questions and answers.
+# Libervis.com - For a Free World - forum discussions, blogs, news, articles, shared creativity and knowledge

-Main Menu

-More...

-Your support

-Info..

 Login

+Our Friends

 Sponsored Links

 |